Victron MPPT Charge Controllers are Professional Grade

 A full-featured MPPT controller has the following:

-- Efficiency near 98%,
+- Efficiency near 98%.

-- Internal protection for over and under voltage and current,
+- Internal protection for over- and under-voltage and current.

 - Remote monitoring.

 The nominal system voltage refers to the voltage of the batteries.
 A suitable controller can auto-select the correct voltage.
-In this example, the maximum system battery voltage is 32v.
+In this example, the maximum system battery voltage is 24v.
 You need to use another controller if you have a 48-volt system.

-Rated Battery Current
+Rated Charge Current

 Another way to express the first equation is watts divided by volts = amps.
 So, 400 w divided by 12 v, written another way, 520w/12v = 43.33 amps, close to the rated battery current.